A day in the life of a Dietitian

 9:00am – 9:30am

 I use this time to check my emails and prepare for the sessions that I have booked for that day.
 Preparing for sessions might involve reading my last clinical note or preparing resources that we might use in the session.
-I always try to schedule some admin time for these tasks, as well as completing reports for customers, phone calls and writing notes.
 I then travel to the next appointment, which is at our Maddington office.

 I am attending this appointment with a speech pathologist.
 We are seeing a young girl who has a Craniofacial Abnormality.
 This has affected her ability to chew and swallow different food textures and she has developed sensory aversions to touching and tasting slimy, wet foods.
 Her restricted diet means that it is difficult for her to receive all the nutrients she requires, as she avoids most fruit, vegetables and meat.

 I have been supporting this customer with ideas to improve her nutritional intake, however today we are doing a food play session based on the SOS Approach to Eating.
 We present her with 8 different foods and use play to desensitise her to different foods while supporting her to develop skills for eating and drinking.
 It’s a messy session, but we have so much fun!
 Our customer does an amazing job sitting at the table, even touching fruit and tasting a new type of cracker she had not tried before.
 We are very proud of her!

 11:00am – 12:00pm